eduOS/vocabook/README.md

     To aid in words retrieval, words can be tagged by multiple tags.
 Tags can be modified later.
 3. collecting excerpts
     The sentence under the cursor will be copied and then added to the database.
 If a certain meaning of a non-inflected word is looked up the second time or later the sentence is checked if it has been in the database, if not it is added; else it is discarded.
-4. sentence making
+4. Sentence making
     Practice is a way of learning by doing.
-5. looking up for detailed information
+5. Looking up for detailed information
     As a vocabulary book in nature this plugin provides brief information that almost every dictionary can offer.
 Pressing <leader>d will do that.

 # Todo